padenot/pdcst/README.md

 ```

 Install <https://addons.mozilla.org/en-US/firefox/addon/forcecors/> in your
 Firefox so it can do cross-origin stuff, to test in the browser.
-Open the add-on
+Open the add-on bar
 and click the CORS button on the right side.

 ```